What are my options?

 Some lawyers are regulated and the use of those professional titles is restricted to those who have qualified and are registered with the relevant regulatory or professional body.
 If you want to practise law under one of those titles, you will need to go through a specific qualification process.
 There are certain activities which are reserved for lawyers holding those titles.
 These are known as the reserved legal activities and lawyers carrying out these activities are regulated by approved regulators in the legal services sector, which operate under the oversight of the Legal Services Board.

-There are lots of other roles within the law which entail different work, and have different training and qualification processes.
+There are other roles within the law which entail different work, and have different training and qualification processes.
 The following summarises some of the careers available within the law, together with associated professional and regulatory bodies and, where applicable, the reserved legal activities.

 Lawyers under approved regulators